Silver Dragon Lilyturf

 Liriope spicata 'Silver Dragon'Item #5892 USDA Hardiness Zone: 6 - 11

-A versatile evergreen perennial with dark green, narrow, grass-like foliage highlighted by silvery-white vertical striping.
-Pale purple flowers are followed by whitish-green berries.
+A versatile perennial with dark green, narrow, grass-like foliage highlighted by silvery white vertical striping.
+Pale purple summer flowers are followed by greenish-white ornamental berries.
 An effective accent as a groundcover or edging.
 Evergreen.

 - History & LoreHistory:Native to East Asia, this grass-like flowering plant is used in Chinese medicine as a treatment for yin deficiency.
 There is much debate over the correct pronounciation of Liriope and the use of its common name Lilyturf.
 In the Southeastern U.S. it is sometimes referred to as Monkey Grass or Spider Grass.